 Where this distance to the inboard open end of the discharge pipe exceeds 0.02L, a single non-return valve without positive means of closing may be installed at side.
-In this case, in ships complying with the requirements of Part V "Subdivision" of the Rules for the Classification and Construction of Sea-Going Ships, a single valve may be fitted only where the distance from the inboard end of the discharge pipe to the damage waterline is not less than 300 mm.
+In this case, in ships complying with the requirements of Part V "Subdivision" of the RS Rules/C, a single valve may be fitted only where the distance from the inboard end of the discharge pipe to the damage waterline is not less than 300 mm.